-Includes 2 subsections that support an outcome where Health and disability services are provided in a safe environment appropriate to the age and needs of the people receiving services that facilitates independence and meets the needs of people with disabilities.
+Includes two subsections that support an outcome where Health and disability services are Subsections provided in a safe environment appropriate to the age and needs of the people receiving applicable to this services that facilitates independence and meets the needs of people with disabilities. service fully attained.

 The facility is divided into three floors, each with an individual lounge and dining area.
-All bedrooms are single with ensuites.
+All bedrooms are single with an ensuite.
 There is sufficient space to allow the movement of residents around the facility using mobility aids.
-Chemicals are stored safely throughout the facility.
-Appropriate policies and product safety charts are available.
 Communal living areas and resident rooms are appropriately heated and ventilated.
 The outdoor areas are safe and easily accessible.
 Maintenance staff are providing appropriate services.